kailasdayanandan/dual_thinking/README.md

 ### Running code

-A folder data can be created and the contents of the zip file (data, masks, and other csv files) mentioned above can be moved to the folder.
+Create a folder named data and unzip the dataset from link above.
+Move folder images, masks, and other csv files to the data folder.

 The below code can be used to reproduce the results.